 The aim of the survey is to explore public attitudes towards, and perceptions of, the NHS and social care services.
 The core survey includes tracker questions which are asked each time it is run.
 This allows the variation of public opinion over time to be measured.

-In addition to these tracker questions, new questions are sometimes added to incorporate changes that have occurred related to health and social care.
-For example, this year a series of questions were added which asked about how effective the government is being in tackling obesity, reducing smoking, reducing harmful drinking, and reducing diabetes.
+In addition to these tracker questions, new questions are sometimes added to incorporate changes that have occurred.
+For example, questions asking specifically about childhood obesity were added to this wave of the survey.
 This flexibility ensures that the survey can reflect the most current issues facing the NHS and social care in England.